 - Old Royal Naval College – Greater London.
 Beautiful architectural ensemble in Baroque style – former Greenwich Hospital designed by Christopher Wren, built in 1696 – 1712.
 Consists of two buildings – split in order to have view on Thames from the nearby Queen’s House.
 Beautiful interior.

 - Palace of Westminster – Greater London.
-One of the highest achievements of Gothic Revival architecture, one of iconic buildings in the world.
+One of the highest achievements of Neo-Gothic architecture, one of iconic buildings in the world.
 Meeting place for the two houses of the Parliament of the United Kingdom.
-Built in 1840 – 1870, works at interior continued well into 20th century.
+Built in 1840 – 1870, works at interior continued well into the 20th century.
 Famous feature is the large clock tower of palace – the 96.3 m tall „Big Ben”.
 Facade is 265.8 m long, building has more than 1,100 rooms.

 - Royston Cave – Hertfordshire.
 Small, artivicial cave with numerous unique medieval carvings on its walls.
 These intricate carvings most likely were colored.
 Drawings for most part depict religious symbols.

 - British Museum – Greater London.
 Museum of human history and culture, one of the most comprehensive museums of the world.
 Established in 1753 and since then gradually expanded.
 Contains numerous unique items of high importance to the culture of world.
-Amazing architecture of Great Court (2000), the main building is important example of Greek Revival from the middle of 19th century.
+Amazing architecture of Great Court (2000), the main building is important example of Greek Revival from the middle of the 19th century.
 Extremely important artefacts in the museum include Rosetta Stone, mummy of Cleopatra, Elgin Marbles from Parthenon, Discus-thrower, Cyrus Cylinder, cuneiform tablets from Ashurbanipal Library, drawings by Michelangelo, Da Vinci, Raphael and numerous other renowned artists, Hoa Hakananai moai statue from Easter Island.

 - National Gallery – Greater London.
 Art gallery, founded in 1824.
-Contains more than 2,300 paintings dating from 13th to 20th century.
+Contains more than 2,300 paintings dating from the 13th to the 20th century.
 Many paintings are well known worldwide.
 Located in large Neo-Classical building, constructed in 1832 – 1838.

 - Natural History Museum – Greater London.
 One of major natural sciences museums of the world, housing some 70 million specimens.
 Located in beautiful building which was built in 1881.
 One of the most renowned artefacts is 32 m long replica of Diplodocus carnegii.